What Is NaNoWriMo?

-So every year, tens of thousands of participants around the world fling themselves with great gusto into the challenge, and every year a vast proportion of that figure cross the finish line with their 50,000 (or more!) words, exhausted, relieved and thrilled.
+The premise seems to have been working too: every year, tens of thousands of writers around the world fling themselves wholeheartedly into the challenge, and every year a vast proportion of those cross the finish line with at least 50,000 words (sometimes much more!), exhausted, thrilled and relieved.